PTB-M4D/PyDynamic/docs/CONTRIBUTING.md

 As stated in the README and above we use [_pip-tools_](https://pypi.org/project/pip-tools/) for dependency management.
-The requirements subdirectory contains a _requirements.txt_ and a _dev-requirements.txt_ for all supported Python versions, with a suffix naming the version, for example [_requirements-py36.txt_](https://github.com/PTB-M4D/PyDynamic/blob/master/requirements/requirements-py36.txt) To keep them up to date semi-automatically we use the bash script [_requirements/upgrade_dependencies.sh_](https://github.com/PTB-M4D/PyDynamic/blob/master/requirements/upgrade_dependencies.sh).
+The requirements' subdirectory contains a _requirements.txt_ and a _dev-requirements.txt_ for all supported Python versions, with a suffix naming the version, for example [_requirements-py36.txt_](https://github.com/PTB-M4D/PyDynamic/blob/master/requirements/requirements-py36.txt) To keep them up to date semi-automatically we use the bash script [_requirements/upgrade_dependencies.sh_](https://github.com/PTB-M4D/PyDynamic/blob/master/requirements/upgrade_dependencies.sh).
-It contains extensive comments on its use. _pip-tools_' command `pip-compile` finds the right versions from the dependencies liste in _setup.py_ and the _dev-requirements.in_.
+It contains extensive comments on its use. _pip-tools_' command `pip-compile` finds the right versions from the dependencies listed in _setup.py_ and the _dev-requirements.in_.

 ## Licensing